SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_rgb_led_is31fl3741/README.md

 The Adafruit IS31FL3741 driver is implemented to be compatible with the GLIB service.
 Hence, the application can use the APIs of the GLIB service driver instead of calling the APIs from Adafruit IS31FL3741 driver.

 - `adafruit_is31fl3741.c`: Use to handle display features of the Adafruit IS31FL3741 module.
-- `adafruit_is31fl3741_i2c.c`: Use to communicate with the Microcontroller via emlib of GSDK.
+- `adafruit_is31fl3741_i2c.c`: Use to communicate with the Microcontroller via emlib of SiSDK.

 ### Testing ###